Infineon/mtb-example-ota-https/README.md

 11. Open a serial terminal emulator and select the KitProg3 COM port.
 Set the serial port parameters to 8N1 and 115200 baud.

-12. Build and program the application per the [Step-by-Step](https://github.com/cypresssemiconductorco/mtb-example-psoc6-mcuboot-basic#step-by-step-instructions) instructions in its [README](https://github.com/cypresssemiconductorco/mtb-example-psoc6-mcuboot-basic/blob/master/README.md).
+12. Build and program the application per the [Step-by-step instructions](https://github.com/Infineon/mtb-example-psoc6-mcuboot-basic#step-by-step-instructions) in its [README](https://github.com/Infineon/mtb-example-psoc6-mcuboot-basic/blob/master/README.md).

     After programming, the bootloader application starts automatically.